Rage-baiting: Facebook outside the United States

-A 2021 report by The Washington Post revealed that Facebook did not adequately police its service outside the United States.
-The company invested only 16% of its budget in fighting misinformation and hate speech in countries outside the United States, such as France, Italy, and India where English is not the maternal language.
-In contrast, the company allocated 84% to the United States which only represents 10% of Facebook's daily users.
+A 2021 Washington Post report revealed that Facebook did not adequately police its service outside the United States.
+The company invested only 16% of its budget fighting misinformation and hate speech in countries outside the United States, such as France, Italy, and India where English is not the primary language.
+In contrast, it allocated 84% to the United States, which represents only 10% of Facebook's daily users.

-Since at least 2019, Facebook employees were aware of how "vulnerable these countries, like India, were to "abuse by bad actors and authoritarian regimes" but did nothing to block accounts that published hate speech and incited violence.
-In their 2019 434-page report submitted to the Office of the United Nations High Commissioner for Human Rights on the findings of the Independent International Fact-Finding Mission on Myanmar, the role of social media in disseminating hate speech and inciting violence in the anti-Muslim riots and the Rohingya genocide was investigated.
-Facebook was mentioned 289 times in the report as there are millions of Facebook accounts in that country.
-Following the publication of an earlier version of the report in August, Facebook took the "rare step" of removing accounts that represented 12 million followers implicated in the reports findings.
+Since at least 2019, Facebook employees were aware of how vulnerable countries like India were to "abuse by bad actors and authoritarian regimes" but did nothing to block accounts publishing hate speech and inciting violence.
+A 2019 434-page report submitted to the Office of the United Nations High Commissioner for Human Rights by the Independent International Fact-Finding Mission on Myanmar investigated social media's role in disseminating hate speech and inciting violence in anti-Muslim riots and the Rohingya genocide.
+Facebook was mentioned 289 times in the report.
+Following publication of an earlier version in August, Facebook took the "rare step" of removing accounts representing 12 million followers implicated in the findings.

-In October 2021, Haugen testified at a United States Senate committee that Facebook had been inciting ethnic violence in Myanmar which has over 25 million Facebook users, and in Ethiopia through its algorithms that promoted posts inciting or glorifying violence.
+In October 2021, Haugen testified before a United States Senate committee that Facebook had been inciting ethnic violence in Myanmar, which has over 25 million Facebook users, and in Ethiopia through algorithms that promoted posts inciting or glorifying violence.
 False claims about Muslims stockpiling weapons were not removed.

-The Digital Services Act is a European legislative proposal to strengthen rules on fighting disinformation and harmful content, that was submitted by the European Commission to the European Parliament and the Council of the European Union partially in response to concerns raised by the Facebook Files and revelations in Haugen's testimony in the European Parliament.
-In 2021, a c$.
-US 173 billion dollar class action lawsuit was lodged by law firms Edelson PC and Fields PLLC against Meta Platforms Inc, formerly known as Facebook in the United States District Court for the Northern District of California on behalf of Rohinga refugees, claiming that Facebook was negligent in not removing inflammatory posts that facilitated the Rohingya genocide in Myanmar.
-The lawsuit said that Facebook's "algorithms amplified hate speech."
+The Digital Services Act, a European legislative proposal to strengthen rules on fighting disinformation and harmful content, was submitted by the European Commission to the European Parliament and Council of the European Union partially in response to concerns raised by the Facebook Files and Haugen's testimony.
+In 2021, law firms Edelson PC and Fields PLLC lodged a US$173 billion class action lawsuit against Meta Platforms Inc. in the United States District Court for the Northern District of California on behalf of Rohingya refugees, claiming Facebook was negligent in not removing inflammatory posts that facilitated the Rohingya genocide.
+The lawsuit stated that Facebook's "algorithms amplified hate speech."

 Following its launch in Myanmar in 2011, Facebook "quickly became ubiquitous."
-A report commissioned by Facebook led to the company's admission in 2018, that they had failed to do "enough to prevent the incitement of violence and hate speech against the [...]Muslim minority in Myanmar."
+A report commissioned by Facebook led to the company's 2018 admission that it had failed to do "enough to prevent the incitement of violence and hate speech against the [...]Muslim minority in Myanmar."
 The independent report found that "Facebook has become a means for those seeking to spread hate and cause harm, and posts have been linked to offline violence".